ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

   | Merge_head -> "MERGE_HEAD";;
 val commit_to_string' : commit -> string = <fun>
 ```
 We need to pass an inspected expression to the `match … with …` construct.
-The `function …` is a special form of anonymous function that takes a parameter and forwards it to a `match … with …` construct, as shown above.
+The `function …` is a special form of an anonymous function that takes a parameter and forwards it to a `match … with …` construct, as shown above.

 > Warning: Wrapping product types with parentheses turns them into a single parameter.
 ```ocaml